Jack Burkman: Robert Mueller

 Burkman and Wohl convened a press conference outside Washington, D.C., on November 1, ostensibly to present a woman who they said signed the affidavit previously published by The Gateway Pundit, accusing Mueller of raping her in a New York hotel room in 2010 – on a date he was contemporaneously reported by The Washington Post to be serving jury duty in Washington.
 The men accused Mueller's office of "leaking" the eight-year-old Post story to discredit their allegations.
-The purported accuser, Carolyne Cass, did not appear at the press conference as they had initially stated she would, and the men asserted she had panicked in fear of her life and taken a flight to another location.
+The purported accuser, Carolyne Cass, did not appear at the press conference as they had initially stated she would, and the men asserted she had panicked in fear for her life and taken a flight to another location.
 Towards the end of the press conference, one reporter heckled, "Are you both prepared for federal prison?", to which Burkman replied "No we are not".
 Soon after the press conference, Hoft announced that The Gateway Pundit had "suspended [their] relationship" with Wohl.

 On February 26, 2019, USA Today published an article about Wohl in which they interviewed Cass.
 She had initially contacted Wohl, who was then posing as an investigator named Matthew Cohen on Craiglist, in hopes that he would help her recover some stolen money.
 Wohl did no work to recover the money, and instead offered Cass a position at his "intelligence" firm.
 Speaking of the document accusing Mueller produced by Wohl and his associates, she said that "they had made it up" with a fabricated signature of hers and that they "needed a credible female to put on the line".

 The attempt to frame Mueller was included as a case study in After Truth: Disinformation and the Cost of Fake News, a television documentary directed by Andrew Rossi that aired on HBO on March 19, 2020.
 In an interview for the documentary, Burkman said, "I would use Fake News as a weapon, because it's out there.
 The Germans used chemical weapons, the British used chemical weapons.
 What are you going to do?
 It doesn't mean you like chemical weapons, it means you do what you have to do...
 Yeah, there are terrible negative potential consequences, but so what?
 That's what I say.
 So what?"